efogtech/endgame-trackball/ASSEMBLY.md

 Screw down the motherboard, and install the vibration motor.
 Almost done!

 ### Testing
-Now it a good moment to test your assembly — connect the battery cable, and then connect the USB cable.
-You should see a new pointer device in your system.
+Now is a great moment to test your assembly — connect the battery cable, and then connect the USB cable.
+You should see a new input device in your system.

+> [!TIP]
+> Please be aware that the motherboard will not get powered after connecting the battery.
+> It is required to connect USB power to "bootstrap" the power distribution chip.

 ### Final steps
 Anyway, let's install the shell!
 Visually line up the holes and the knobs, then slide the shell onto the bottom part.